mksmkzk/EoS-Processes/Contract-Start-Input/README.md

 ## Process

-Since the process is similar and the contract and start data are linked, I combined both of them into one.
+Since the process is similar and the contract and START data are linked, I combined both of them into one.

 ### 1. Select the estimate to generate the contract information from or the STARTS form.